It is our goal to help Department of Medicine faculty members achieve their career goals, including appointments and promotions.

 All Department of Medicine faculty should create a Curriculum Vitae (CV) in the Washington University School of Medicine format.
 The Department of Medicine has created a CV template with guidelines and provided sample CVs written by DOM faculty to help faculty avoid common mistakes.
 DOM faculty should use the DOM CV template when creating and updating their CV.

 In addition to a CV, all Department of Medicine clinician track faculty must submit a Clinician Educator Portfolio (CEP).
-Although the traditional emphasis for academic success has focused on the research environment, the CEP will highlight other scholarly activities, making this body of work visible and peer-reviewable.
+Although the traditional emphasis for academic success has focused on the research environment, the CEP highlights other scholarly activities, making this body of work visible and peer-reviewable.

 The Office of Faculty Development recently held a workshop on writing letters of reference and support.
 The workshop provided a general overview followed by a panel discussion of WUSM faculty experts.